Love adult coloring books? I’ve got 10 easy ways to use coloring pages that you’re going to love!

 - You can also get beautiful effects with watercolors!
 I recommend using the Art Alternatives Pocket Watercolor Set with an Aquash Water Brush.

-What is your favorite easy way to use coloring pages?
+What is your favorite easy way to use finished coloring pages?